mrrua/UDACITY-Project3/README.md

 REQUIREMENTS
 -------------------------------------
- A. You will need Python installed (instructions for its installation can be found below.
+ A. You will need Python installed (instructions for its installation can be found below).
- B. You will need some means of standing up a database.
-In this project we are using PostgreSQL and a file is included to create the table structure needed for the python project to run.
+ B. You will need Werkzeug installed (v0.8.3).
+ C. You will need Flask installed (v0.9).
+ D. You will need Flask Login installed (v0.1.3).

+ Note: If running this on the UDACITY class provided Vagrant instance, you will need to downgrade manually to avoid the error: "raise TypeError(repr(o) + " is not JSON serializable") TypeError: <oauth2client.client.OAuth2Credentials object at 0xb57ea42c> is not JSON serializable"

 INSTALLATION OF PYTHON
 -------------------------------------
  We will be using Python v2.7.9 for this Project so please ensure you have it installed.
 If you already do - you can skip this step.
 If you are not sure, or want to reinstall please continue.